AfonsoCFonseca/DoubleRoad-Game/README.md

 Made a few car sprites, applied some animations to the car player, created a Game Over Screen with a scoring system and a Starting Screen
 By then, I had created the enemy car movement and the road movement to give the feeling the player was going against the cars but the movement was not very fluidly.
 So, I changed the Y axis speed of the enemy and road to look like the player was in the right direction but going faster than the other cars

+Created a BE relation with the creation of a Leaderboard.
+I've created a DB in Google Firestore ( no-SQL DB ).
+Made a single collection that saves each user, with score, timestamp and username.
+A document is created when a new user starts a session without cookie.
+When the gameover screen is shown, the BE is requested for the current user position in the table and his nearest players, in order to created the LeaderBoard UI.
+I created a security middleware in each request that can be used for a whitelist policy or authorization token verification.
+At this time i didn't used any middleware and made a different security approach.

 ---------------------------------------------------------------